-So, you’ve played a few games, got hooked and decided to build a Magic: The Gathering deck of your very own?
+Looking to build a Magic: The Gathering deck?
 You’ve made a great decision.
-There’s little else more rewarding than crafting your battle plan, picking the pieces, and finely tuning the nuances of your deck to bring swift defeat to all who challenge you on the tabletop.
+There’s little else more rewarding than crafting your strategy, picking the right cards, and finely tuning the nuances of your deck to bring swift defeat to all who challenge you.

 Don’t be intimidated by the challenge in front of you, building a Magic deck can be boiled down to a straightforward and enjoyable process.
 Rather than a dry exercise of instruction-reading and rule-following, you can turn your deck-building into an opportunity for experimentation and discovery – finding what works for you and what doesn’t, while expanding your knowledge of the game along the way.